How to Type a Resignation Letter (With Care and Clarity)

 🤍 You’re facing a transition — and that’s okay

 Writing a resignation letter can feel heavy.
 Maybe you’re excited.
 Maybe you’re tired.
-Or maybe you’re leaving after a tough situation, like when an employee quit without notice and you want to do things differently.
+Or maybe you’re leaving after a tough situation, and you want to do things differently.
 This guide is here to help you write with clarity, respect, and confidence.

 Educational content • Supportive tone • Optimized for clarity and retention • No legal advice